Scroll to navigation

 sanlock client host_status

-Print state of host_id delta leases read during the last renewal.
+Print state of host_id leases read during the last renewal.
 State of all lockspaces is shown (use -s to select one).
 Add -D to show extra internal daemon status for debugging.

 sanlock client gets